adaptlearning/documentation/02_authoring_tool/08_test_cases/test suites/UserManagement.md

 2 - Adding New Users
 ------------------------

-Ensures tenant admins can add new users.
+Ensures admins can add new users.

 ### Test steps